 When an impulse inside of you wants you do something that you know deep down isn't right for you then pause.

 Be still for a few moments.
 The impulse will pass.

 And you can more easily choose to take the action you think is right in this situation.

 Then appreciate that you did the right thing, give yourself a pat on the back and see how good it all feels.
 Continue to do this and you’ll help yourself to build a stronger self-esteem.

-13. Stand still for a minute, close your eyes and just enjoy the spring sun.
+13. Stand still for a minute, close your eyes and just enjoy the winter sun.

 I did it today and it was wonderful.

 This one may however work best if you have had a rainy autumn and a winter filled with grey skies for the last few months.